Note: This review also appears at Blogcritics.org

 In the opening scene we see a father, distraught over the casket of a loved one, his young son who died of an apparent illness.
 In the background from reading the date on the headstone we learn that the year is 1897.

+The village they live in is surrounded by woods in which "Those who we do not speak of" live.
+The monsters are attracted by the color red, and scared away with yellow.
+When a red flower is seen, people quickly pluck it and bury it, to hide it away from the monsters.
 The people of the village live in fear of these hardly seen, though often heard monsters.
 They never enter the forest, for that is the land of the beasts.
 The beings in the forest therefore do not enter the village.
-That is the conditions of the truce between the villagers and the monsters.
+That is the conditions of the truce between the villagers and the monsters. |

 The village is a sort of utopian society.
 There is no money, and everyone works together to grow food, build houses, and keep the village going.
 We are told through the movie that they came here to get away from the harshness of the towns.
 Most every house has a locked box, where reminders of their past are locked away, to remind those who originally came to the village why they moved here.